shan8851/CryptoCoffee/README.md

+> :warning: **Attention**: CryptoCoffee is currently operating on the Ethereum testnet (sepolia).
+Transactions do not involve real funds and are for demonstration purposes only.

 # CryptoCoffee ☕️

 Hey there!
 I'm Shan, a software engineer and mentor who loves to share knowledge about React, Typescript, and all things crypto over a good cup of coffee.
 CryptoCoffee is a way for my mentees or anybody who finds my content useful to give back.